-Symptoms of cancer depend on the type and location of the cancer.
-For example, lung cancer can cause cough, shortness in breath & chest pain.
-Colon cancer often causes diarrhea, constipation & blood in stool.
+Symptoms of cancer depend on the type and location of cancer.
+For example, lung cancer can cause cough, shortness of breath & chest pain.
+Colon cancer often causes diarrhea, constipation & blood in the stool.
 Some cancers may not have any symptoms at all.
 In certain cancers, such as pancreatic cancer, symptoms often do not start until the disease has reached an advanced stage.

 The following symptoms can occur with most cancers:

-- Pain in a particular part of a body which don’t get off with any NSAIDS or pain killer drugs.
+- Pain in a particular part of a body which doesn’t get off with any NSAIDS or pain killer drugs.

 - Fatigue – Fatigue is extreme tiredness that doesn’t get better with rest.
 It may be an important symptom as cancer grows.
 Some colon or stomach cancers can cause blood loss that’s not obvious.
 This is another way cancer can cause fatigue.